“Everyone at Promise House has big hearts. They encourage me, they make me laugh when I’m upset. They’re like my second family.”

 “When I think of Promise House, I think of a better way of life.
 I was afraid of what people would think, embarrassed to ask for help.
 But if it weren’t for Promise House, I am 100 percent sure I wouldn’t be in college— I might not be living at all today.
 It is one of the best things that could ever have happened for me.”

 “If I didn’t have Promise House in my life, I would probably still be on the streets.
 I am sure that I would be drinking and doing drugs like so many others I know.
-But I grew up with a conscious.
-And Promise House has helped me to stay true to my conscious.”
+But I grew up with a conscience.
+And Promise House has helped me to stay true to my conscience.”

 “Coming to Promise House has been an adventure.
 I have learned how to be more reliant on myself and be more of an adult.”